bookieio/breadability/README.rst

   - b will write out the parsed content to a temp file and open it in a browser for viewing.
+  - d will write out debug scoring statements to help track why a node was chosen as the document and why some nodes were removed from the final product.
   - f will override the default behaviour of getting an html fragment (<div>) and give you back a full <html> document.
   - v will output in verbose debug mode and help let you know why it parsed